 The number of daily portions of fruits and vegetables in the MIND, DASH and MEDITERRANEAN studies is considerably higher than a simple 5-a-day recommendation.

-Indeed, both the American Cancer Society and University College London in a recent huge study conclude that you need 9-10 portions of fruits and vegetables a day – plus 2-3 portions of oily fish a week.
-At these levels your blood chemistry becomes seriously protective against age-related illness.
+Indeed, both the American Cancer Society and Imperial College London in a recent huge study conclude that you need 9-10 portions of fruits and vegetables a day – plus 2-3 portions of oily fish a week.
+This was confirmed in 2017 by the NHS (ref.12).
+At these levels, your blood chemistry becomes seriously protective against age-related illness.

 But for many people 70 portions of fruit and veg a week is not realistic.
 [When the UK Government was setting a recommendation for fruit and vegetables, their advisors arbitrarily cut the figure to 5 a day – even though the scientific evidence was 9-10 a day, believing that people would simply not even try to reach that level.]